hpzju/kb.knoconida.com/docs/L2-CS/FullStack/JavaScript/JavaScript.md

 - Implements just-in-time compilation ECMAScript
 - Implements WebAssembly
 - Supported by Linux with x64, IA-32, ARM, or MIPS
-- written in C++
+- Written in C++
-- used by chrome, Node.js
+- Used by chrome, Node.js
-- single threaded execution engine
+- Single threaded execution engine
 - Proccessing:
   - compile
   - execute